OliveIsAWord/DrawLisp/manual.md

 The expression `(f arg1 arg2 arg3 [etc.])` calls the function `f` with the given arguments.

+You can exit the interactive shell by entering `;`.

 # Lexical settings

 Lexical settings are perhaps the most novel concept implemented in this project.
 They are certain variable names (currently `:fill-color`, `:stroke-color`, and `:clear-color`) are read by the evaluator to determine how to draw a given shape.
 Importantly, these definitions are forgotten at the end of the block of code in which they are defined.
 Consider the following example: